Wicked – Film Review

 This film recreates the old Hollywood magic that I’ve come to know and love as a child, reminding me of kids films of the past including The NeverEnding Story II: The Next Chapter (especially with the student arrival scene), David Bowie’s Labyrinth, and the very obvious 1939 technicolor masterpiece, The Wizard of Oz, all with its detailed stunning props, and intricate and colourful set design.
 This is the movie magic we’ve been waiting for.

-Wicked also has a great cast that provide fresh interpretations and unique touches to the characters we’ve been familiar with, like our own friends and family, for the past 21 years.
+Wicked also has a great cast who all sing in the film live, and provide fresh interpretations and unique touches to the characters we’ve been familiar with, like our own friends and family, for the past 21 years.

 Ariana Grande is hilarious as the popular Glinda who attempts to be kind, means well, and is stylish and sassy as hell.
 Jonathan Bailey is the most dashing Fiyero we’ve ever seen and I appreciate that his character had everyone, regardless of gender, frothing for him during his signature song, ‘Dancing Through Life’.
 Peter Dinklage is a fine Doctor Dillamond, to the point where I didn’t even recognise his voice!
 He is that good.
 Jeff Goldblum appears fun, warm, smooth, quirky and dazzling as the Wonderful Wizard of Oz.
 Plus, Michelle Yeoh is encouraging, supportive and feisty as Headmistress of Shiz University, Madame Morrible.
 Yeoh artfully paints the character in a new light, Chinese Auntie style, with some much needed depth and spirit.